kontheocharis/powar-ts/README.md

 To see all the available command-line arguments for `powar_init`, run `powar_init -h`.

-All available API functions provided by `powar` are documented in [here](https://deno.land/x/powar@1.0.1/api.ts?s=CommonApi).
+All available API functions provided by `powar` are documented [here](https://deno.land/x/powar@1.0.1/api.ts?s=CommonApi).